dogoyaro/django_weather/README.md

 ## Introduction

-A Django application that accepts a city name as user input and provides current weather information, by consuming the openweathermap API.
+A Django application that accepts a city name as user input and provides current weather information by consuming the openweathermap API.